In this section you will find;

 Well-being team: Mrs Crane, Mrs Smaldon, Miss Walker, Mr Bale, Mrs Hirst, Mrs Craig and Mrs Thorpe

-Learning mentors: Mrs Craig and Mrs Thorpe
+Learning mentors: Mrs Thorpe

 All staff have a duty of care to monitor and support pupils with their mental health and well-being.
 As part of this, we have created a bespoke graduated response and flow chart of needs to highlight what is good mental health and well-being and what requires additional support.
 All staff can record any concerns or worries about a pupil’s mental health and well-being on the class well-being tracker.
 This is then monitored by the well -being team.